meggrooms/stock_analysis/README.md

  * Finding code that does what you want it to is easy, perhaps you've written some you are duplicating.
 Unnecessary code bogs down performance, however.
  * Refactoring a code may initially take some time, but it prepares the code to be more useful now and in the future.
- * A disadvantage of refactoring is the possiility of taking a code that works and making it unusable
+ * A disadvantage of refactoring is the possiility of taking a code that works and making it unusable, in which case you need to start over.

-How do these pros and cons apply to refactoring the original VBA script?
+**How do these pros and cons apply to refactoring the original VBA script?**

 For Steve's analysis, refactoring code had the double positive of reducing energy needed to run the macro (green!) and making the code easier to reuse in the future.
 I found that refactoring isn't as easy as it sounds, I drew a map to help visualize what I needed to do.
 I found this to be time consuming but in the end the script runs far more efficiently.